Webwork Instructor Guide

 7. At the end of the Webwork URL that appears, add “?set=assignment_name” using your homework set name or quiz name in place of the italicized letters.

-10. Click to Load the assignment in a new window to enable the grade sync.
+10. Click the Load the assignment in a new window button to enable the grade sync.

 Tips

 • Make sure you click each Webwork assignment link in Canvas (step 10) at least once to enable the grade sync for that assignment.
-Grades will then automatically sync at least three times a day from Webwork to Canvas.
+Grades will then automatically sync once a day from Webwork to Canvas.

-• Webwork will sync grades for any student attempts that score higher than 0.
-Student scores of 0 will remain blank in the Canvas Gradebook, which may reflect that the student has not attempted any answer or has answered incorrectly for all questions.
+• Webwork will sync grades for any student attempts that score higher than zero.
+Student scores of zero will remain blank in the Canvas Gradebook, which may reflect that the student has not attempted any answer or has answered incorrectly for all questions.
+To determine which case applies to an individual student, check the student's progress in Webwork by following the instructions in the accordion below.

 Review student progress and submit for students in Webwork

-1. From your Canvas course, access your Webwork course homepage, and click Student Progress in the navigation.
+1. Access your Webwork course homepage from your Canvas course, and click Student Progress in the navigation.

-2. Click the desired assignment or student you'd like details for.
+2. Click the assignment or student you would like to view details for.

 Export grades from Webwork

-If you are not syncing grades with Canvas, you may find it helpful to export grades from Webwork to use in a spreadsheet.
+If you are not syncing grades with Canvas, you can manually export grades from Webwork to edit in a spreadsheet.

-1. From your Canvas course, access your Webwork course homepage, and click Scoring Tools in the navigation.
+1. Access your Webwork course homepage from your Canvas course, and click Scoring Tools in the navigation.

-2. Select the assignment(s) with grades you wish to export.
+2. Select the homework set with grades you would like to export.

-5. Below "Totals", you'll see a link to a CSV file.
-Click the link and save this file to your computer.
+5. A link to a CSV file will generate under "Totals".
+Click the file link to save this file to your computer.

-6. Open the CSV file that you downloaded in a spreadsheet software like Excel to view and sort the data.
+6. Open the downloaded CSV file in a spreadsheet software like Excel to view and sort the data.

 Tips

 • You can sort the results by columns such as section number to organize the data more meaningfully for review.
-If you're using Excel, follow the instructions for sorting Excel data.
+If you are using Excel, follow the instructions for sorting Excel data.

 Where can I get more support with Webwork?